Xylem Launches New High Efficiency Domestic Circulator Pump Lowara Ecocirc

 In addition, the electronics and components of the pump are protected by the integrated over-temperature protection system which can automatically reduce the speed of the pump or bring it to a complete stop.
 The system will then try to re-start the pump once every minute to ensure it never overheats.

-Gary Wilde, Business Development and Marketing Manager for Xylem Lowara UK, said: “10 to 15 per cent of all domestic electricity energy consumption is caused by heating circulators.
+André Dhawan, President Applied Water Systems EMEA for Xylem, said: “10 to 15 per cent of all domestic electricity energy consumption is caused by heating circulators.
 With strict legislation in place around this topic, we wanted to offer a simple solution which not only maintains our high standard of pump performance but also helps reduce the use of energy.
 A very reliable circulator with no compromise in efficiency and reliability, but no costly bells and whistles.
 That makes the Lowara circulator an efficient and environment friendly circulator with very quick payback time.
-The pump pays itself in a very short period”.
+The pump pays itself in a very short period.”